so1ve/codestyle-config/README.md

 ## Customization

-Since v1.0, we migrated to [ESLint Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new), provides a much better organization and composition.
+Since v1.0, we migrated to [ESLint Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new).
+It provides a much better organization and composition.

 Normally you only need to import the `so1ve` preset: